wray/flask-restful-wsgi/README.md

 # flask-restful-wsgi
-Sample flask_restful app with Apache configs
+Sample flask_restful app with Apache mod_wsgi configs

 ## Purpose
 This repo illustrates a simplified approach for deploying a flask_restful (Python Flask) app on Apache 2.4 using mod_wsgi.
 In general, this is a more specific elaboration to [this guidance](http://flask.pocoo.org/docs/0.12/deploying/mod_wsgi/).
 Say you have a front-end that can be deployed as a static site (think React app) with the flask_restful application serving as the API layer for that front-end, this repo will help you with a basic Apache config for that: static site is at '/' and the api is at '/api'.